 When are classes held?

-Almost all Graduate Counseling Program (GCP) courses are held in the late afternoon or evenings on Monday, Tuesday, Wednesday, or Thursday.
-Most of the 3-unit courses are held one evening a week, at the 4:15-7:00pm time slot or at the 7:15-10:00pm time slot.
+Almost all Counseling Department courses are held in the late afternoon or evenings on Monday, Tuesday, Wednesday, or Thursday.
+Most of the 3-unit courses are held one evening a week, at the 4:15-7:00 pm time slot or at the 7:15-10:00 pm time slot.
 A few courses, such as COUN 520 and 521, are held on Saturdays.
 During the January and Summer Terms, class times vary, depending on the number of units.
-Almost all classes are held after 4pm on week nights and/or on Saturdays.
+Almost all classes are held after 4 pm on weeknights and/or on Saturdays.

 Where are classes held?

-All GCP class sessions are held at the Saint Mary’s College campus in Moraga.
+All Counseling Department class sessions are held at the Saint Mary’s College campus in Moraga.
 We do not have any online courses or satellite locations.

 May I attend the program full-time or part-time?

-Students may enroll full- or part-time and can complete the General Master of Arts in Counseling or the Career Counseling or College Student Services specializations in a minimum of two years if they attend full-time.
-However, allowing three years to complete the MFT/LPCC or the School Counseling specializations is advised.
+Students may enroll full- or part-time and can complete the Master of Arts in Counseling in the General, Career Counseling, or College Student Services specializations in a minimum of two years if they attend full-time.
+For the MFT/PCC, the CSS/PCC, or the School Counseling specializations, allowing three years for completion is advised.
 The School Psychology specialization requires three years, full-time.

 Is it feasible to work full-time and go to school full-time?

 Many of our students work, either full-time or part-time.
 We will help you design a Plan of Study that takes into account how much you work, as well as other personal and family responsibilities and activities.
-We do not recommend that students who work FT also go to school FT.
+We do not recommend that students who work full-time also go to school full-time.